erSubhashThapa/100daysofcode/post-log.md

 ### 1/13/20
 - ## React Native
   My mom and sister went on weight watchers.
-I made a weight watchers calculator so they can figure out the points without paying fo rthe app.
+I made a weight watchers calculator so they can figure out the points without paying for the app.

   I still need to style it nicely, and learn how to um *deploy*? *compile*?
 I don't know the correct term.
 But I need to put the app on their phones.